Internal Control Overview

 A. What is internal control?

-Internal control is a process, effected by the UT System Board of Regents and UTSA management and other employees, designed to provide reasonable assurance that UTSA's goals and objectives are being accomplished in these areas:
+Internal control is a process, enacted by the UT System Board of Regents and UTSA management and other employees, designed to provide reasonable assurance that UTSA's goals and objectives are being accomplished in these areas:

 • Compliance with applicable laws, regulations and standards.